120 Best One-on-One Meeting Questions for Employees to Ask in 2025

 4. What are the mentorship opportunities available for me?

-5. What are the development and learning opportunities within and outside the company?
+5. What is the development and learning opportunities within and outside the company?

 6. What should I consider adding to my growth plan?